-In this part of the book you have learned how to recode, create new variables using compute and if, select particular cases for analysis, and weight cases.
-You can do more complicated things with these commands than we have shown you, but these are the basics.
-You can use the SPSS Base 13.0 User's Guide (SPSS, Inc., 2004) to learn what else you can do with these commands.
-In the rest of this book, we will focus on some of the statistical procedures that SPSS can do for you.
+In this part of the book you have learned how to recode, create new variables using compute and if, and select particular cases for analysis.
+You can do more complicated things with these commands than we have shown you but these are the basics.
+In the rest of this book, we will focus on some of the statistical procedures that IBM SPSS can do for you.